 Gay Montpellier: Hotels & Where to Stay

-I recommend staying in a hotel nearby the Montpellier city center, but not directly in it.
+I recommend staying in a hotel nearby the Montpellier city center.
 From my explorations, I would say that areas north of the city center are even prettier, so staying in this area may be just as nice.
-The areas further to the south are more so under development.
+The areas further to the south of central Montpellier are more so under development.

 Montpellier is a smaller city, so there is expectedly no gay neighborhood.
-Montpellier is France’s fastest-growing city and so there is a ton of buildings under construction in the south of the city.
-Maybe one day we will see a gay area!
+It’s also France’s fastest-growing city and with so many buildings under construction in the south, maybe one day we will see a gay area!

 Montpellier Gay Travel Experiences

 Le Jardin des Plantes was one of my favorite things to do in Montpellier.
 It’s a free outdoor garden with a variety of plant species.
 They had a few flowers I had never seen before, a greenhouse with cacti, and plenty of seating to take in the peaceful surroundings.

-While they don’t have an official website, the local site Montpellier-France local travel site has more information on the Jardin des Plants Botanical Garden, including how to get there, and hours.
+The Montpellier-France local travel site has additional information on the Jardin des Plants Botanical Garden, including their hours and how to get there.

 Broc Café is right across the street from the garden.
 They serve burgers and other lunch food.
 The espresso was delicious too.
 The outdoor seating is great to take in some sun.
 They also have wi-fi available.

 Visit La Promenade du Peyrou

 Here you can take in wonderful vistas from the elevated promenade.
 There are plenty of areas to sit and enjoy a snack.
 Across the street is the beautiful Arc de Triomphe.

 Continuing toward Place des Martyrs-de-la-Résistance from the Arc de Triomphe, you’ll pass dozens of high-end stores and coffee shops.
 I had a lovely afternoon window shopping and watching the locals here.